 Note that if you receive emergency services from a non-participating provider, your out-of-pocket costs will be limited to amounts that would apply if the covered services had been furnished by a participating provider.
-However, non-participating provider cost-shares (i.e., Copayments, Deductibles and/or Coinsurance) will apply to your claim if the treating non-participating provider determines you are stable, meaning you have been provided necessary emergency care such that your condition will not materially worsen and the non-participating provider determines: (i) that you are able to travel to a participating provider facility by non-emergency transport; (ii) the non-participating provider complies with the notice and consent requirement; and (iii) you are in condition to receive the information and provide informed consent.
-If you continue to receive services from the non-participating provider after you are stabilized, you will be responsible for the non-participating provider costshares, and the non-participating provider will also be able to charge you any difference between the maximum allowable amount and the nonparticipating provider's billed charges.
+However, if the treating non-participating provider determines you are stable, meaning you have been provided necessary emergency care such that your condition will not materially worsen and the non-participating provider determines: (i) that you are able to travel to a participating provider facility by non-emergency transport; (ii) the non-participating provider complies with the notice and consent requirement;

+and (iii) you are in condition to receive the information and provide informed consent, you will be responsible for all charges.
 This notice and consent exception does not apply if the covered services furnished by a non-participating provider result from unforeseen and urgent medical needs arising at the time of service.